-TTHMs are created when chlorine reacts with decaying organic matter in the water.
+TTHMs are created when chlorine reacts with other naturally occurring chemicals in the water.
 This group of four organic halides contaminates 90% of this country’s drinking water.
-All four compounds including chloroform, banned as an anesthetic in 1976, are either known or suspected of causing cancer.
-The AquaOx whole house water filters can remove the harmful TTHM’s (Trihalomethanes) from your water and keep your body going strong.
+All four compounds, including chloroform, banned as an anesthetic in 1976, are either known or suspected of causing cancer.
+The AquaOx whole house water filters can remove the harmful TTHMs (Trihalomethanes) from your water supply and keep your body going strong.

-Many of the contaminants found in household water are either known or suspected of causing cancer, and can interfere with a variety of body processes and can be toxic to many organs and tissues including the heart, bones, intestines, kidneys, brain, liver and reproductive and nervous systems.
+Drinking water with TTHMs can have adverse health effects.
+Many of these contaminants found in household water are either known to or suspected of causing cancer, can interfere with various body processes and can be toxic to many organs and tissues, including the heart, bones, intestines, kidneys, brain, liver and reproductive and nervous systems.

 From Chemical Contaminants in Drinking Water: An Integrated Exposure Analysis, Rajesh Khanal: